-Tables Leave in Original Tablespace -Select to leave tables in their current tablespace.
+Tables Leave in Original Tablespace-Select to leave tables in their current tablespace.
 Reorganize In Place -(Standard Reorg only) Select this option to reorganize tables using space in their current tablespace.
-Use Interim Tablespace-(Standard Reorg only) Select this option to leave tables in their current tablespace but reorganize them using free space in another tablespace.
+Use Interim Tablespace -(Standard Reorg only) Select this option to leave tables in their current tablespace but reorganize them using free space in another tablespace.
 Then select the other tablespace.
 Tables are copied to the current tablespace after they are reorganized.
 Relocate to Tablespace -Select to move tables to a different tablespace.
 Then select the tablespace from the list.
 Indexes Leave in Original Tablespace-Select to leave indexes in their current tablespace.
-Relocate to Tablespace-Select to move indexes to a different tablespace.
+Relocate to Tablespace -Select to move indexes to a different tablespace.
 Then select the tablespace from the list.
 LOBs and LOB Indexes Leave in Original Tablespace-Select to leave LOBs and LOB indexes in their current tablespace.
-Reorganize In Place-(Standard Reorg only) Select this option to reorganize LOBs using space in their current tablespace.
-Use Interim Tablespace-(Standard Reorg only) Select this option to leave LOBs in their current tablespace but reorganize them using free space in another tablespace.
+Reorganize In Place -(Standard Reorg only) Select this option to reorganize LOBs using space in their current tablespace.
+Use Interim Tablespace -(Standard Reorg only) Select this option to leave LOBs in their current tablespace but reorganize them using free space in another tablespace.
 Then select the other tablespace.
 LOBs are copied to the current tablespace after they are reorganized.
-Relocate to Tablespace-Select to move LOBs and LOB indexes to a different tablespace.
+Relocate to Tablespace -Select to move LOBs and LOB indexes to a different tablespace.
 Then select the tablespace from the list.
 In the Relocate to Tablespace field, the list displays names and free space for all tablespaces in a database except offline and read-only tablespaces.

-- 1 Tip: Select the Use Interim Tablespace option to defragment a tablespace during a standard reorganization.
-A tablespace is defragmented when all of its objects are included in a reorganization. - 2.
-Click Next to proceed to the next page.
-For next steps, see Select Scripting Options.
+Tip: Select the Use Interim Tablespace option to defragment a tablespace during a standard reorganization.
+A tablespace is defragmented when all of its objects are included in a reorganization.